georgejieh/mtg_ai_deck_builder/README.md

 - **[`semantics_meta_analysis.py`]**
   The newest script that implements machine learning and semantic analysis.
 It uses a pre-trained sentence transformer model to generate embeddings for cards based on their oracle text.
 It then applies clustering techniques to identify similar cards and decks without relying on predefined patterns.
 This approach can discover nuanced relationships and emergent themes that might be missed by rule-based systems, though the identified similarities may sometimes lack clear explanation since the model isn't specifically trained on Magic terminology.

+- **[`integrated_deck_name_analyzer.py`]**
+  A sophisticated module that enhances meta analysis by extracting meaningful information from deck names.
+It dynamically identifies color identities, archetypes, card types, subtypes, and mechanics referenced in deck names without relying on hardcoded patterns.
+The analyzer can:
+  - Extract and normalize card-related terminology from deck names
+  - Process compound terms (like "self-bounce") as semantic units
+  - Match terms against actual cards in the deck for more precise analysis
+  - Perform cross-deck analysis to identify shared themes and synergies
+  - Enhance archetype detection by incorporating deck name insights
+  - Use TF-IDF to extract relevant terms from oracle texts of common cards This analysis adds another layer of insight to understand how the community names and categorizes decks, revealing conceptual connections between different archetypes and strategies.

 - **[`consolidated_meta_analysis.py`]**
   Combines the outputs from all three meta analysis approaches (pattern-based, keyword-based, and semantic) to generate a comprehensive meta report.
 It reconciles potentially conflicting information from different analysis methods, extracts the most reliable insights from each, and produces a unified view of the metagame including archetype distributions, card type trends, color combinations, and synergy clusters.

-All three meta analysis scripts are maintained in the repository as they provide complementary insights for different purposes.
-Use the pattern-matching approach for detailed mechanic breakdowns, the keyword-based approach for reliable statistical analysis, and the semantic approach for discovering unexpected card relationships.
+All meta analysis scripts are maintained in the repository as they provide complementary insights for different purposes.
+Use the pattern-matching approach for detailed mechanic breakdowns, the keyword-based approach for reliable statistical analysis, the semantic approach for discovering unexpected card relationships, and the deck name analyzer for understanding deck conceptualization and community categorization.

 ## Key Features
 1. **Scryfall Integration**